rueeazy/top-clone/README.md

 This project is part of The Odin Project's Curriculum. [https://www.theodinproject.com/courses/html-and-css/lessons/design-your-own-grid-based-framework?ref=lnav]

 The goal of this project is to build a clone of a website using my own CSS grid based framework that I created.
+The framework is built with CSS grid and a link to is is provided here. [https://github.com/rueeazy/css-framework]

 The website I chose to replicate is The Odin Project's website. [https://www.theodinproject.com/courses/html-and-css/lessons/design-your-own-grid-based-framework?ref=lnav]